zX3no/Omnia/README.md

 TypeScript: It's JavaScript with compile time type checking, what's not to love?

-C: `printf` is very easy to use.
-No hassles with flushing `stdout`.
+C: Standard library is very simple to use.
+Doesn't require any crazy steps to setup and use.

-C++: It has scoped variables(RAII), which is a necessary feature that C does not have.
-Plus you can use the C standard library in C++ and have the best of both worlds.

-Go: Automatically imports every that you need.
-I wish rust had this!

-Rust: I don't think rust's benefits matter for a project this small.
+C++: It has scoped variables(RAII) and pretty much every feature you could ask for in a modern programming language (and more).

+Go: I really like the tooling, imports are managed automatically which saves me a lot of time.

-However the `cargo` is the best build tool I've ever used.
+Rust: Cargo is the best build tool I've ever used.
-Plus the documentation for this language is unmatched.
+The language also has excellent documentation.

 V: It's simple to write, fast to compile.
-This language is what Go should have been.

 Nim: Very simple to write, feels like a cross between rust and python.